brettinternet/brettinternet.github.io/content/boundary/_index.md

 1. **Lack of Enforced Structure**: Phoenix contexts provide organizational guidance, but there's no compile-time enforcement preventing modules from calling deep into other contexts' internals.
 An organization module might directly access user database schemas, creating tight coupling that makes refactoring dangerous.
 1. **Inconsistent Organization Patterns**: Different teams or developers organize code differently.
 Some put business logic in controllers, others in contexts, and still others in custom service modules.
 These inconsistencies cause immense mental overhead for teams I've been on.
 1. **Circular Dependencies**: Without boundaries, it's easy to create circular dependencies that slow compilation times in Elixir and make the code harder to reason about.
-Module A calls Module B, which calls Module C, which calls Module A—creating a tangled web and slow CI.
+Module A calls Module B, which calls Module C, which calls Module A. This creates a tangled web and slow CI.
 1. **Testing Complexity**: When modules are tightly coupled, testing becomes complex.
 You end up testing through the web API layer because it's the only stable interface, leading to slow, brittle tests.

 ### Reading vs. Writing Code